The Amazon S3 charges on my AWS bill are unexpectedly high. What can I do to reduce my Amazon S3 costs?

 Review your storage-class transition costs

-For example, you're charged $0.01 for every 1,000 lifecycle transition requests for objects transitioning from the Amazon S3 Standard storage class to the Amazon S3 Standard-Infrequent Access (S3 Standard-IA) storage class.
-You're charged $0.05 for every 1,000 lifecycle transition requests for objects transitioning from any storage class to the Amazon Simple Storage Service Glacier (Amazon S3 Glacier) storage class.
+For example, you're charged $0.01 for every 1,000 lifecycle transition requests when objects transition from S3 Standard to the S3 Standard-IA storage class.
+You're charged $0.05 for every 1,000 lifecycle transition requests for objects transitioning from any storage class to the Amazon Simple Storage Service Glacier storage class.
 For more information and pricing details, see Amazon S3 pricing.

-If you set up a lifecycle configuration rule that transitions an entire bucket with millions of objects to another storage class, then you can expect an increase in Amazon S3 charges.
-To determine if an increase in your charges is because of a lifecycle rule, you can review your AWS CloudTrail event history or Amazon S3 server access logs for PutBucketLifecycleConfiguration calls to identify when the rule was applied.
+If you set up a lifecycle configuration rule that transitions an entire bucket's objects to another storage class, then expect an increase in S3 charges.
+To determine if an increase in your charges is because of a lifecycle rule, review your AWS CloudTrail event history.
+You can also review your Amazon S3 server access logs for PutBucketLifecycleConfiguration calls to identify when the rule was applied.

 Review your data retrieval costs

-Objects stored in the S3 Standard-IA, S3 One Zone-IA, Amazon S3 Glacier, or Amazon S3 Glacier Deep Archive storage classes have costs associated with data retrievals.
+Objects stored in the S3 Standard-IA, S3 One Zone-IA, S3 Glacier, or S3 Glacier Deep Archive storage classes have costs associated with data retrievals.

-For example, if you're retrieving 15 million objects from the Amazon S3 Glacier storage class that altogether amount to 100 TB of data, then your total cost of retrieval is based on the retrieval option that you choose:
+For example, if you're retrieving 15 million objects from the S3 Glacier storage class, then pay attention to the retrieval options.
+The total cost of retrieval will be based on the bulk retrieval option that you choose.

 - The retrieval request is 15,000,000 / 1000 * $0.025 = $375.